CharlieLeee/muwanx/README.md

 npm run dev
 ```

-Open your browser and navigate to the localhost URL shown in the terminal to see muwanx in action.
+Open your browser and navigate to the localhost URL shown in the terminal.

 <img src="assets/muwanx_demo.gif" alt="muwanx demo" width="70%">